tremor-rs/tremor-www-docs/docs/workshop/examples/38_polling_alerts/README.md

 # Polling

+!!! note
+    All the application code here is available from the docs [git repository](https://github.com/tremor-rs/tremor-www-docs/tree/main/docs/workshop/examples/38_polling_alerts).

 This example demonstrates using Tremor to periodically poll a data source (we use influx as it can quickly generate data) and make decisions based on the results - in our case alert us on low CPU or memory.

 We will not dive deep into the query used or the alerts defined as they're only supporting elements to the story we're trying to tell here: periodic, reactive workflows.
 To this end, we leverage a good bit of the configuration introduced in [the influx example](../11_influx/README.md).